LunaticInAHat/liboodle/README.md

 # The Oodle1 Compression Scheme #

 Oodle1 is a data compression scheme developed by RAD Game Tools, commonly used in various videogames.
-Note that RAD Game Tools also offers a data compression product, featuring a variety of different compression algorithms which are referred to by various ocean-life monikers -- despite its name and common origin, Oodle1 does not appear to be a particularly close relative of the Oodle product library.
+Note that RAD Game Tools also offers a data compression library product called "Oodle", featuring a variety of different compression algorithms which are referred to by various ocean-life monikers -- despite its name and common origin, Oodle1 does not appear to be a particularly close relative of the Oodle product.
 An example of an instance where Oodle1 is used, is the game Heroes of Might and Magic V, which launched in 2006.

 This document attempts to capture a description of the Oodle1 compression scheme.
 It is primarily focused on the decompression side of the scheme, however presumably readers could infer how to create a compressor, from the descriptions provided here.